Self-build and Custom House Building

 The council has set up a register to determine the demand for sites from those interested in undertaking self-build and custom build housing projects.

-If you would like to register your interest please complete our self-build and custom house-building form.
+If you would like to register your interest please complete our self-build register form.

 Things to consider